pydata/xarray/doc/io.rst

 is `netCDF`__. netCDF is a file format for fully self-described datasets that is widely used in the geosciences and supported on almost all platforms.
 We use netCDF because xarray was based on the netCDF data model, so netCDF files on disk directly correspond to :py:class:`~xarray.Dataset` objects.
-Recent versions netCDF are based on the even more widely used HDF5 file-format.
+Recent versions of netCDF are based on the even more widely used HDF5 file-format.

 __ http://www.unidata.ucar.edu/software/netcdf/